john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## Donations

 ### Voluntary Support
-Untwist is free to use, now and always.
+Monitor is free to use, now and always.
 We accept voluntary donations via Ko-fi (ko-fi.com) to support development:
 - **No obligation** - You are never required to donate
 - **No additional features** - All app functionality is available to everyone, regardless of donation
 - **No special access** - Donors receive the same app experience as non-donors